Rohit-Sharmaa/EMI-Calculator-API/README.md

 ### Step 3: Run the SQL Migration Script

 1. Open the SQL script migrations/setup.sql.
-2. Run the script to create the necessary table:
+2. Run the script to create the necessary table in the postgresql:

 ```
 \i migrations/setup.sql